ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 10.10.10.133 - - [10/Jun/2019 00:32:09] "GET http://packages.onetwoseven.htb/devuan/dists/ascii/main/binary-amd64/Packages.xz HTTP/1.1" 404 -
 ```

-Basically, it is trying to fetch some files but these files are not stored in there.
+Basically, it tries to fetch some files but these files are not stored in there.
 We have to build something bigger.
-Maybe, we should create our personal repositores with given hostnames.
+Maybe, we should create our personal repositories with given hostnames.

 At first, we should edit **/etc/hosts** file.
 We should append these lines shown below.